coderefinery/git-collaborative/content/same-repository.md

 **Exercise tasks**:
 1. Open an issue where you describe the change you want to make.
 Note down the issue number since you will need it later.
+1. If you work locally and not on GitHub, you need to clone the repository to your computer before you can create a new branch (more details in "Solution and hints" below).
 1. Create a new branch.
 1. Make a change to the recipe book on the new branch and in the commit cross-reference the issue you opened (see the walk-through below